HangingBallsack/Notes/INF226_notes.md

       - User requests a message deleted
      - **How can the server know the user is the same?**

-The standard way solution is to use **session ID**, which identifies the suer in the following session.
+The standard way solution is to use **session ID**, which identifies the user in the following session.

 Requires:
 - Entropy: Session ID must not be guessable (random, 128 bits)
 - Secrecy: Session ID must not be leaked:
   - HTTPS
   - Debugging modes often leak session IDs
   - Cross-Site-Scripting (Cookies: HttpOnly, SameSite)